The Symptoms of Epilepsy

 What Is Epilepsy?

-In newborns, epilepsy may be a result of brain malformations, lack of oxygen during birth and maternal drug use, whereas epilepsy in children may be caused by fever, infection or genetic disorders.
-Stroke, Alzheimer’s disease and head trauma put adults and seniors at greater risk.
+According to the Epilepsy Foundation, epilepsy affects 1 in 26 Americans and develops at any age.
+You’re just as likely to develop epilepsy after age 65 as you are as a child.
+Causes, however, can vary by age group.
+In newborns, epilepsy may result from brain malformations, lack of oxygen during birth or maternal drug use.
+In contrast, epilepsy in children may be caused by fever, infection or genetic disorders.
+Stroke, Alzheimer’s disease and head trauma put adults and seniors at greater risk of developing epilepsy.

-What Are the Symptoms?
+What Are the Symptoms of Epilepsy?

-A focal impaired awareness seizure may or may not cause a loss of awareness.
+- A focal impaired awareness seizure may or may not cause a loss of awareness.
 It is typically accompanied by involuntary movements such as hand rubbing, lip-smacking or bicycle motions.

 How Is Epilepsy Treated?

 While there is no known cure, epilepsy can be well-managed with medication.
 Finding the right one is mostly dependent on communicating with your healthcare provider about the types of seizures you have.
 Not all medicines work in every situation.
 If your prescription doesn’t work for you, ask about changing your dosage or trying a different formulation.

 Other treatments include dietary therapies, nerve stimulation, behavioral therapy and brain surgery.